 Interest Rate Expectations

 Did you know that interest rate expectations affect market movements more than actual rates?
 In fact, forex traders don’t pay much attention to current interest rate levels, as they have been already priced in the current currency value.
 Instead, traders are interested in where interest rates are expected to go.
 As monetary policy adjustments affect interest rate expectations, you have to keep an eye on monetary cycles, knowing when interest rates are expected to be hiked or cut.

 Many factors contribute to expected interest rates.
 One is observing the central bank’s projection of interest rate path.
 Federal Reserve, for example, publishes its Dot Plot on a quarterly basis, which reflects the committee’s expectations for interest rate path.
-In addition to economic data such as labor market, GDP, and Inflation which gives a clearer view of where the economy is heading.
+In addition to economic data such as labor market, GDP, and Inflation gives a clearer view of where the economy is heading.

 Start Forex Trading with AximTrade